 Persons with celiac disease (gluten intolerance) can claim the incremental costs associated with buying gluten-free food products as a medical expense.

 What is the incremental cost?

-The incremental cost is the difference in the cost of gluten-free products compared to the cost of similar products with gluten.
-It is calculated by subtracting the cost of a product with gluten from the cost of a gluten-free product.
+The incremental cost of buying gluten-free food products is the cost of gluten-free products minus the cost of similar products with gluten.

 What food products are eligible?